-SEA Objective Effects Assessment

-Mag Scale Dur T/P Cert ST MT LT Sm

-4. To protect and enhance the quantity and quality of surface, groundwater, estuarine and coastal waterbodies in line with the requirements of the WFD, and to maximise the sustainable management of water resources.
-N/A N/A N/A N/A N/A 0 0 0 0

-No interaction between these measures and this Objective have been identified.
+SEA Objective Effects Assessment Mag Scale Dur T/P Cert ST MT LT Sm 4.
+To protect and enhance the quantity and quality of surface, groundwater, estuarine and coasta waterbodies in line with the requirements of the WFD, and to maximise the sustainable managerr of water resources.
+N/A N/A N/A N/A 0 0 0 0 Commentary No interaction between these measures and this Objective have been identified.
 As such, effects are considered neutral.

-Mitigation Measures: N/A Recommendations:

-SEA Objective Effects Asses

-Mag Scale Dur T/P Cert ST MT LT Sm

-5. To reduce and minimise air and noise emissions N/A N/A N/A N/A N/A 0 0 0 0

-No interaction between these measures and this Objective have been identified.
-As such, effects are considered neutral.

-Mitigation Measures: N/A Recommendations:

-SEA Objective Effects Asses

-Mag Scale Dur T/P Cert ST MT LT Sm

-6. Contribute to the national (UK) target of Net Zero by 2050 N/A N/A N/A N/A N/A 0 0 0 0

-No interaction between these measures and this Objective have been identified.
-As such, effects are considered neutral.

-Mitigation Measures: N/A Recommendations:
+Mitigation / Recommendations Mitigation Measures: N/A Recommendations: SEA Objective Effects Asse ssmen t Mag Scale Dur T/P Cert ST MT LT Sm 5.
+To reduce and minimise air and noise emissions N/A N/A N/A N/A N/A 0 0 0 ( To reduce and minimise air and noise emissions Commentary No interaction between these measures and this Objective have been identified.
+As such, effects Mitigation / Recommendations Mitigation Measures: N/A Recommendations: N/A N/A N/A 0 0 0 ( Commentary No interaction between these measures and this Objective have been identified.
+As such, effects Mitigation / Recommendations Mitigation Measures: N/A N/A N/A N/A 0 ssmen ( Commentary No interaction between these measures and this Objective have been identified.
+As such, effects Mitigation / Recommendations Mitigation Measures: N/A Recommendations: are considered i N/A Dur N/A T/P N/A Cert Sm Commentary No interaction between these measures and this Objective have been identified.
+As such, effects Mitigation / Recommendations Mitigation Measures: N/A Recommendations: are considered neutral.
+I Asse ssmen t Commentary No interaction between these measures and this Objective have been identified.
+As such, effects Mitigation / Recommendations Mitigation Measures: N/A Recommendations: SEA Objective are considered Effects Mag N/A Scale N/A Dur T/P Cert Asse ssmen MT t LT Sm Commentary No interaction between these measures and this Objective have been identified.
+As such, effects Mitigation / Recommendations Mitigation Measures: N/A Recommendations: SEA Objective 6.
+Contribute to the national (UK) target of Net Zero by 2050 Commentary are considered Effects Mag N/A Scale N/A Dur T/P Cert Asse ssmen MT t LT Sm

 Mag Scale Dur T/P Cert ST MT LT Sm 7.
-To reduce vulnerability of built infrastructure and ensure resilience and adaption to climate change risks and hazards ✓ Local LT Perm Med + + + +
+To reduce vulnerability of built infrastructure and ensure resilience and adaption to climate change risks and hazards 4 Local LT Perm Med + + + +